IBM Palm Top PC 110

-The Palm Top PC 110 is a handheld personal computer that was developed jointly by IBM's Japanese subsidiary and Ricoh.
+The Palm Top PC 110 is a palmtop computer that was developed jointly by IBM's Japanese subsidiary and Ricoh.
 It was released exclusively in Japan in September 1995.
 It used the Intel 80486SX microprocessor and was available in three different configurations.
 It used a Japanese keyboard, could be used in a docking station, and had a modem connection.
 During the development phase, the size was decreased.
 After the release, it was received positively for the number of features, but negatively for the small keyboard.

 Specifications

 The Palm Top PC 110 measured 158 by 133 by 33 mm.
 Despite the chassis being constructed out of duralumin, the PC 110 weighed 630 g with the battery inserted.
 Unlike other handheld PCs in its range, the battery of the PC 110 was a standard 7.2 V lithium-ion pack (NP500 series) commonly used by Video8 camcorders manufactured by companies such as Sony and Panasonic.
 The 89-key keyboard was laid out in the JIS (Japanese Industrial Standards) format for the Japanese market.
 Above it is a small digitizer that allows the user to make handwritten notes on the computer with a stylus or ballpoint pen.
 On both sides of the digitizer are mouse buttons for left- and right-clicking.
 IBM provided only one TrackPoint pointing stick, however, on the left side.

 Two PC Card slots, both Type I and II—the two could be combined into one Type III slot for cards occupying both slots—were put on the main unit.
 IBM offered an expansion dock that added the standard suite of ports for the time, including those for keyboard, mouse, parallel and serial.
-As the PC 110 lacks an internal 3.5-in floppy disk drive, IBM offered an external drive; however, this drive could only be inserted into the optional expansion dock.
+As the PC 110 lacks an internal 3.5 in floppy disk drive, IBM offered an external drive; however, this drive could only be inserted into the optional expansion dock.